GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/readme.md

         $ gcloud components update gae-python

 Important: This tutorial uses several billable components of Google Cloud Platform.
-To estimate the cost of running this tutorial:
+To estimate the cost of running this sample:
 <ul>
   <li>Assume the utility runs on a single `f1-micro` Google Compute Instance for
       15 minutes of one day while you test the sample.
 After which, you delete